Vasaka overview

 - Malabar nut eases cramps: It eases abdominal pain by coming down abdominal muscles.

-- Vasaka for dyspnea: It cures dyspnea by improving lung function and its efficiency.
+- Vasaka for dyspnea: It cures dyspnea by improving lung function and efficiency.

 Side effects of Vasaka